paradigmxyz/reth/book/cli/reth/stage/run.md

           --trusted-peers enode://abcd@192.168.0.1:30303

       --trusted-only
-          Connect only to trusted peers
+          Connect to or accept from trusted peers only

       --bootnodes <BOOTNODES>
           Comma separated enode URLs for P2P discovery bootstrap.